-Indication||Candidate||Discovery||Preclinical||IND-Enabling||Phase 1||Phase 2||Programs|

 We have a portfolio of allogeneic Dual CAR product candidates, which contain two fully functional CAR molecules to target cells that express at least one of the two intended targets, that are in preclinical studies.
 We believe that our ability to include two or more fully functional CAR molecules into a T cell could be a significant competitive advantage.

-    We have a number of gene therapies in development addressing rare and life-threatening diseases including Ornithine Transcarbamylase (OTC) deficiency and Methylmalonic Acidemia (MMA), two genetic liver diseases which are usually diagnosed in the early neonatal period.
-Our initial focus also includes utilizing piggyBac in combination with nanoparticle technology in development of potential treatments in the future.
+We have a number of gene therapies in development addressing rare and life-threatening diseases including Ornithine Transcarbamylase Deficiency (OTCD), Hemophilia A and Phenylketonuria (PKU),three genetic liver diseases that are usually diagnosed in the early neonatal period.
+Our initial focus also includes utilizing Super piggyBac in combination with AAV or nanoparticle technology to develop future potential treatments for patients in need.

 P-OTC-101 – Hybrid (AAV+LNP) Gene Therapy

-    P-OTC-101 is a liver-directed gene therapy combining piggyBac technology with AAV for the in vivo treatment of OTC deficiency.
-OTC deficiency is an often fatal or morbid urea cycle disease caused by congenital mutations in the OTC gene with a high unmet medical need.
-In a neonatal mouse model of severe OTC deficiency, we observed an approximately 100-fold increase in OTC levels with a single injection of a piggyBac in combination with AAV to deliver an OTC therapeutic transgene compared to AAV-transgene alone, significantly beyond what would be expected to correct the deficiency in humans.
-We anticipate an IND filing and initiation of a Phase 1 clinical trial for P-OTC-101 in 2022.
+P-OTC-101 is a liver-directed gene therapy combining piggyBac technology with AAV for the in vivo treatment of OTC Deficiency (OTCD).
+OTCD is an often fatal or morbid urea cycle disease caused by congenital mutations in the OTC gene with a high unmet medical need.
+In a neonatal mouse model of severe OTC deficiency, we observed an approximate 100-fold increase in OTC levels with a single injection of super piggyBac in combination with adeno-associated virus (AAV) to deliver an OTC therapeutic transgene compared to AAV-transgene alone, significantly beyond what would be expected to correct the deficiency in humans.

 P-FVIII-101 – Non-viral Factor VIII Gene Therapy

 P-FVIII-101, our first fully non-viral gene therapy program, is a liver-directed gene therapy combining piggyBac technology with our nanoparticle delivery technology for the in vivo treatment of Hemophilia A. Hemophilia A is a bleeding disorder caused by a deficiency in Factor VIII production with a high unmet need.
-Our preclinical data demonstrates an ability to correct this deficiency to near normal levels in a juvenile mouse model using nanoparticle delivery of our piggyBac Factor VIII product candidate.
+Our preclinical data has demonstrated the potential ability to correct this deficiency to near normal levels in a juvenile mouse model using nanoparticle delivery of our Super piggyBac Factor VIII product candidate.
 This product is potentially re-dosable, with proof-of-concept pre-clinical models showing that the product candidate can be administered repeatedly to titrate to therapeutic threshold.
 Preclinical development is currently ongoing in partnership with Takeda.